Email-Dashboard/Email-Dashboard/CONTRIBUTING.md

 # Feature requests

 Good pull requests—patches, improvements, new features—are a fantastic help!
 That's why feature, improvements requests are welcome.
 But before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 So, you can provide as much detail and context as possible.
-Before submitting any pull request, please follow the steps on the [Pull Request Checklist](https://github.com/adobe/brackets/wiki/Pull-Request-Checklist) to be sure a good-quality pull request.

 But how to make changes if you're a newbie?
 Here is it!